cyberisltd/POST2JSON/README.md

 Installation
 ============
-In recent versions of Burp, all you need to do is open the 'Extender' tab within Burp and select POST2JSONBurpExtender.jar.
+In recent versions of Burp, all you need to do is open the 'Extender' tab within Burp, click 'Add' and select POST2JSONBurpExtender.jar.

 Usage
 =====